Chairman,The Canadian Academy of Recording Arts and Sciences (CARAS), Juno Awards and MusiCounts

-Riding the momentum of the successful 100th Grey Cup celebrations, Mark Cohon is now focused on building the league’s future around a new generation of stars, new stadiums, expansion to the nation’s capital, and continued growth.
-Cohon’s hard-won success is much admired in the business world, and was the focus of a recent Financial Post Magazine cover story.
-CFL Commissioner since 2007, Cohon has presided alongside the league’s Board of Governors over an unprecedented period of strong attendance, strengthened corporate partnerships, and high television ratings—the league’s Grey Cup telecast, Cohon is quick to point out, is one of the most watched events of any kind in the country.
+Riding the momentum of the successful 100th Grey Cup celebrations, Mark Cohon also focused on building the league’s future around a new generation of stars, new stadiums, expansion to the nation’s capital, and continued growth.
+Cohon’s hard-won success is much admired in the business world, and was the focus of a Financial Post Magazine cover story.
+CFL Commissioner from 2007-2014, Cohon presided alongside the league’s Board of Governors over an unprecedented period of strong attendance, strengthened corporate partnerships, and high television ratings—the league’s Grey Cup telecast, Cohon points out, is one of the most watched events of any kind in the country.

 Mark Cohon is routinely listed among the most influential people in Canadian sport.
 Before joining the CFL, he was an executive with Major League Baseball International (where he was Director of Corporate and Game Development) and the National Basketball Association (where he was recruited by Commissioner David Stern to serve as Director and Group Manager of International Marketing, Managing Director of NBA Europe, and Vice-President of Business Development).

-Cohon is the former Chief Officer for Petopia, a multi-channel retailer in the United States, and also served as President and CEO of AudienceView, an event ticketing firm that grew under his leadership to claim international clients as the Toronto Blue Jays, the new Wembley Stadium, Churchill Downs, and MGM Inc. He serves on the Board of World Wildlife Fund Canada and is a fellow of the Royal Canadian Geographical Society.
+Cohon is now Chairman of the Board for The Canadian Academy of Recording Arts and Sciences (CARAS), Juno Awards and MusiCounts.
+He is the former Chief Officer for Petopia, a multi-channel retailer in the United States, and also served as President and CEO of AudienceView, an event ticketing firm that grew under his leadership to claim such international clients as the Toronto Blue Jays, the new Wembley Stadium, Churchill Downs, and MGM Inc. He serves on the Board of World Wildlife Fund Canada and is a fellow of the Royal Canadian Geographical Society.
 He is past Chair of the Ontario Science Centre, one of the world’s largest centres devoted to science and its impact on our lives.
 A member of the Young Presidents’ Organization (YPO), he is a graduate of Northwestern University in Chicago.
 In 2013, Cohon was named to the Order of Ontario, the most prestigious official honour in the province.

 The Turnaround League: Innovation Lessons from the CFL Commissioner